jakearchibald/jakearchibald.com/static-build/posts/2025/09/making-xml-human-readable-without-xslt/index.md

 data.replaceWith(htmlEl);
 ```

 Now all I had to do was populate that `html` element.
-I created [a simple templating function](https://github.com/jakearchibald/jakearchibald.com/blob/main/root-static/demos/xml-transformation/via-js/html.js).
+I created [a simple templating function](https://github.com/jakearchibald/jakearchibald.com/blob/main/root-static/demos/xml-transformation/via-js/html.js) to handle escaping.
 For example, here's the snippet that renders each book:

 ```js
 const bookHTML = (bookEl) => html`